msalemor/app-services-networking/README.md

 - Traffic from App to Data can only come from app services by setting the ServiceTags in the Database firewall settings.
 - All traffic traverses the internet

-### Application Gateway, App Service with Service Tags, and Data Firewall with Service Tags
+### Application Gateway, App Service with Service Tags, and Azure SQL with Firewall with Service Tags

 ```mermaid
 graph LR;